lizardfs/documentation/source/adminguide/replication.rst

 LizardFS supports 3 different modes of replication.

+.. note:: All replication settings are based on chunks, not on nodes.
+So if you
+         have lets say, 5 chunkservers in a EC3+1 configuration, chunks will spread among them but one set will always be 4 chunks.
+This way all active chunkservers are being used and the data/parity chunks get nicely distributed amongst them.
+For details refer to the :ref:`techncal_whitepaper`.

 In the simplest one, the simple goal setup, you specify how many copies of every chunk of a file or directory will be copied to how many and optionaly also "which" chunkservers.
 Note that the write modus here is: client writes chunk to ONE chunkserver and this chunkserver replicates this chunk to the other chunkservers.

 The second replication mode is called XOR.
+It is similar to a classic RAID5 scenario in that you have N data chunks and 1 parity chunk.

 The third and most advanced mode of replication is the EC mode which does advanced erasure coding with a configurable amount of data and parity copies.
-In this mode ....
+In this mode clients wirte quasi parallel to the chunkservers.

+.. note:: To ensure proper repair procedure in case of a broken chunkserver,
+          make sure to always have one chunkserver more than your configured goals/XOR/EC requires.

 Now that you know what they are, lets start configuring them....